THREE LAWS FOR DRIVING ROI OF ARTIFICIAL INTELLIGENCE PROJECTS

 Alan Turing formulated the Turing Test in 1950.
 70 years later data science is yet to pass it.
 However, in its attempts to do so, especially over the last decade, Artificial Intelligence has now become a household name.
 Significant efforts by companies like Amazon, Apple, Google, and others have changed everyone’s day to day experiences, as well as our collective imagination.

 At enterprises, however, AI is still being met with skepticism.
 During these 70 years enterprise IT engineers relied on one law – if the system is not accurate, it must be broken.
 AI comes with an implicit guarantee of less than 100% accuracy.
 There are other considerations.
 The costs and benefits of AI projects are not linear.
 They are not certain, either.

-We have six years’ experience helping teams at Fortune 500 and Government Agencies; debating cost curves and ROI; and balancing hard, measurable incremental gains vs. pie in the sky promises of disruption.
-Over this time, we have understood the fundamental laws of AI, which every practitioner should know.
+We have six years’ experience helping teams at Fortune 500 and Government Agencies; debating cost curves and ROI, and balancing hard, measurable incremental gains vs. pie in the sky promises of disruption.
+Over this time, we have understood the fundamental laws of AI for enterprise search, which every savvy exec should know.

 Let’s start putting things together.
 Every business makes appropriate investments to get returns.
 For AI, typically the investments are constant over time – it’s the cost of the data science team or an external vendor.
 Most vendors price based on time and complexity of solutions.
 Returns pick up at their own pace and then accelerate.
 The following graph depicts typical Cost-Reward curves for AI implementation.
 Each dot is the launch of a new use case.

 On the sidebar, you will find the model that drives these curves.
 Key assumptions are toward the end of the article.